eliasv-git/CSCE4326-Operating-Systems-Project/README.md

       - Preemtive Scheduling where the process with the shortest remaining CPU burst time is executed first, and a new process with a shorter remaining time can preempt the currently running process.
   - Displays
-      - Completion Time
+      - Completion time
-      - Average Waiting Time
+      - Average waiting time
-      - Average Turnaround Time
+      - Average turnaround time
 - Simulator
     - Sign in
       - Username: admin